Program Overview

 All BSME courses lie at the intersection of mathematics and education.
 But they differ in the emphasis placed on each discipline.

-- DLP and GPS have an increased mathematical content.
-They provide participants with the experience of learning mathematics through the Hungarian pedagogy, so they can acquire firsthand understanding of the values of those experiences for learners.
+• GDM has an increased mathematical content.
+It provides participants with the experience of learning mathematics through the Hungarian pedagogy, so they can acquire firsthand understanding of the values of those experiences for learners.

 Attendance